ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 # Document title

-The title feature enables support for adding the title field to your document.
-It helps ensure that there will always be a single title field at the beginning of the document.

-This feature can be used to implement a rich-text editor with a clear division of content into the title and body sections, similar to solutions available in Medium, Grammarly, Slack post editor or some content management systems.
+This feature lets you add a single title field at the beginning of your document.
+That way you can clearly divide your content into the title and body sections.

 <info-box info>
 	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.